itsbhm/mongo-with-php/basics/Readme.md

 Stage A:\
 Topic: Introduction to MongoDB

--> A Simple note is about mongodb is "MongoDB is non relational database.
+-> A Simple note about mongodb is "MongoDB is non relational database.
 MongoDB stores "documents" in "collections".

 -> Stored documents will be in JSON Format.